rasql/ev3-makecode/docs/2_sensor/sensor.rst

 .. image:: sensor2.png

-Show values to the screen
+Show values on the screen
 -------------------------

 You can use a **forever** loop to write the sensor values to the screen.